-Notification to Parents: Release of Certain Information Under the Every Student Succeeds Act (ESSA)
+- Notification to Parents: Release of Certain Information Under the Every Student Succeeds Act (ESSA) - Household Income Information Survey www.wasd.org

-All information contained in this booklet is also available on the Williamsport Area School District Website www.wasd.org Please visit our website for all your District needs.
+All information contained in this booklet is available on the Williamsport Area School District website.

+Please visit our website for all your District needs.